SaffronCR/msx-rpg/README.md

 ## How To Compile

 * Download the repository with your git client of your choice.
-* The project is configured for Visual Code, but any other editor will do.
+* The project is configured for Visual Studio Code, but any other editor will do.
 * Download and install SDCC 4.1.0 (http://sdcc.sourceforge.net/).
 Make sure it's added to your PATH.
 * You need to modify SDCC included libraries to make them compatible with Fusion-C. Open a terminal window and browse to the Z80 library folder (SDCC\lib\z80), then type these commands:
 > copy z80.lib z80.save